Truck Driver Training

 Registration and other fees:

 - The course fee is $4,049, of which a $608 down payment is required at registration.
 (See below for payment plan options and assistance.)
-The registration fee includes a criminal background check/Motor Vehicle Report.

 - You are responsible for the $99 fee paid to OSF St. Joseph or the $107 fee paid to OSF St. James for the DOT physical/drug screen listed above.